gltompkins/P1/README.md

 width, rearrange columns under each other if needed, and resize the picture if needed.
 This allows the page to be viewed on smaller formats, like tablet and phone.

+Credits: I refreshed my HTML5 memory on w3schools.com.
+I had not used bootstrap previously, so I used a starter template from getbootstrap.com to do the 3 column layout.

-Here's the links to the github repository and the webpage itself [https://github.com/gltompkins/P1](https://github.com/gltompkins/P1) [http://p1.greggtompkins.com](http://p1.greggtompkins.com)
+Here's the link to the github repository [https://github.com/gltompkins/P1](https://github.com/gltompkins/P1)

+and the webpage itself [http://p1.greggtompkins.com](http://p1.greggtompkins.com)